Skip to main content

 Is Saccharin, Ammonium Salt safe?

-Saccharin, Ammonium Salt is currently rated "safe" based on FDA and EFSA data.
+Saccharin, Ammonium Salt is currently rated "caution" based on FDA and EFSA data.
 It is approved in the US and not_evaluated in the EU.
 There are 0 FDA adverse event reports associated with this additive.

 Is Saccharin, Ammonium Salt banned in any country?